-These savings should be pretty easy to track since expenses are all fleet-related and not dispersed across different departments.
+These savings should be easy to track since expenses are all fleet-related and not dispersed across different departments.
 And remember, the savings are not a one-time event.
 They accrue, year after year, and increase as your business grows and continues to optimize.

 The cost of route optimization software will vary depending on the complexity of your operation.
-But in this example, you would recoup your investment within 4 to 12 months of go-live.
+But in this example, you would recoup your investment within 3 to 12 months of go-live.
 Not a bad ROI.

-There is an interesting parallel between transportation logistics operations and warehouse operations.
+There is an interesting parallel between transportation operations and warehouse operations.
 Both share the same insidious enemy: Excess travel time.
 But warehouse operators seem to do a better job of controlling this costly expense.

-In a non-automated warehouse, associates can walk 5–10 miles a day back and forth to inventory aisles to pick products.
+In a non-automated warehouse, associates can walk five to ten miles a day back and forth to inventory aisles to pick products.
 Since labor is the largest warehouse expense after inventory, companies spend millions of dollars on warehouse management software and automated equipment to reduce this non-productive travel time in the warehouse.
 Many of those same companies won’t spend a fraction of that cost to rein in excess travel time and miles on the road.